NLeSC/noodles/README.rst

 Noodles - workflow engine
 =============================

-Current requirements for running the prototype are:
+Requirements for running the first release (0.1.0) are:

 -   Python 3.5
--   GraphViz
--   pygraphviz
 -   xenon (packaged with pyxenon)
 -   pyxenon